Volume geodesic distortion and Ricci curvature for Hamiltonian dynamics: Introduction

 All the geometric invariants are rational functions in the initial covector $\lambda$.
 The precise statement of our theorem reads as follows. \begin{theorem} Let $\mu$ be a smooth volume form on $M$ and $\g(t)=\pi(\lam(t))=\pi(e^{t\vec H}(\lam))$ be an ample and equiregular trajectory, with $\lambda\in T^*_xM$.
 Then we have the following asymptotic expansion

-where $\mu_\lam^{*}$ is the canonical volume induced by $\mu$ on $\V_{\lam}\simeq T_{\lam}(T^{*}_{x}M)$. \end{theorem} Again let us stress that in this asymptotics the choice of the volume form $\mu$ affects only the function $\rho$.
-Indeed the constant $C_{\lambda}$ and the main order $t^{\calN(\lam)}$ depend only on the Young diagram associated with the curve $\g$, while the term $\mc{R}_\lambda$ (and actually the whole asymptotic expansion contained in the parentheses) depends only on the curvature like-invariants of the cost of the optimal control problem \eqref{eq:controlsyst0}-\eqref{eq:J}, i.e., on the Hamiltonian \eqref{eq:hamintro}.
+where $\mu_\lam^{*}$ is the canonical volume induced by $\mu$ on $\V_{\lam}\simeq T_{\lam}(T^{*}_{x}M)$. \end{theorem} Again, in the asymptotics \eqref{eq:volume2}, the choice of the volume form $\mu$ affects only the volume geodesic derivative $\rho$.
+Notice also that the constant $C_{\lambda}$ and the main order $t^{\calN(\lam)}$ depend only on the Young diagram associated with the curve $\g$, while the term $\mc{R}_\lambda$ (and actually the whole asymptotic expansion contained in the parentheses) depends only on the curvature like-invariants of the cost of the optimal control problem \eqref{eq:controlsyst0}-\eqref{eq:J}, i.e., on the Hamiltonian \eqref{eq:hamintro}.

+We stress that in the Riemannian case every trajectory is ample and equiregular and the constant $C_{\lam}$ is always equal to one and $\calN(\lam)=n=\dim M$ (cf.\ formula \eqref{eq:Riem33}).

 In other words, the asymptotics \eqref{eq:volume2} ``isolates'' the contribution given by the volume form with respect to the contribution given by the dynamics/geometry.